History

 Image+3.jpg

 In the inaugural final at Burton Court in 1967, the two finalists were both led by England players, Donald Carr (Repton Pilgrims) and Ted Dexter (Radley Rangers), who was then a current Test cricketer but captained Radley in every round.
 The roll call of famous players who appeared in that year included Peter May (Charterhouse Friars), Hubert Doggart (Old Wykehamists), Henry Blofeld and Colin Ingleby-Mackenzie (Eton Ramblers), and fifty-five year old Jack Davies (Old Tonbridgians), who had bowled Donald Bradman for a duck at Fenner’s in 1934 playing for Cambridge University.
 Peter May made a glorious century against Harrow Wanderers in the first round, but was then bowled second ball in the semi-final by John Hutton (Repton Pilgrims).
 Passing the young Hutton on his way back to the pavilion, May is reported to have whispered quietly to him: ‘Well bowled, but for God’s sake don’t tell your father.’
-There are now 34 Test cricketers who have played in the Cricketer Cup including Andrew Strauss (Radley Rangers), Colin Cowdrey (Old Tonbridgians), Nawab of Pataudi (Old Wykehamists) and the three most recent - Rory Burns (Old Whitgiftians), Olly Pope (Old Cranleighans) and Zak Crawley (Old Tonbridgians).
+There are now 43 Test cricketers who have played in the Cricketer Cup including Andrew Strauss (Radley Rangers), Colin Cowdrey (Old Tonbridgians), Nawab of Pataudi (Old Wykehamists) and Roger Tolchard (Old Malvernians).
+The most recent are Olly Pope (Old Cranleighans), Zak Crawley (Old Tonbridgians), Sam Billings (Haileybury Hermits), Gus Atkinson (Bradfield Waifs) and Jacob Bethell (Rugby Meteors), as well as two Zimbabwe Test cricketers in Brad Evans (Old Eastbournians) and Ben Curran (Old Wellingtonians).
 History was also made in 2002 when Clare Connor, the England Women’s captain, became the first woman to play in the Cricketer Cup, helping Old Brightonians to a win over Lancing Rovers and bowling eight overs of spin for only fourteen runs.
-She is now President Elect of MCC, the first woman to hold this post.

 Over the years the finals have produced some memorable contests.
 In 1977 Nick Pocock, later to captain Hampshire, practically won the match single-handed, taking 4 for 16 as Oundle Rovers were bowled out for 117 and then making 98 not out in the Shrewsbury Saracens score of 118 for 1.
 In 1979 came still the closest final when Old Tonbridgians beat Uppingham Rovers by 5 runs, the 19-year-old Richard Ellison making the first of several final appearances for Tonbridge.
 In the rain-affected 1982 Final the Old Malvernian captain, Jeff Tolchard, formerly of Leicestershire, realised that his only hope of victory was to take the unprecedented decision to declare at 104 for 8 and rely on bowling out Old Wykehamists.
 His enterprise was almost rewarded, the last Winchester pair grimly hanging on to see them home on a superior run rate at 75 for 9.
 In 2000 James Bovill (Charterhouse Friars) took the only hat-trick in a final.
 Old Tonbridgians, captained by Jonathan Arscott, are the only side to have won the Cricketer Cup in three successive years - 2002, 2003, 2004.

-Old Tonbridgians have been the most successful team in the history of the competition, winning it sixteen times, with six other appearances in the final.
+Old Tonbridgians have been the most successful team in the history of the competition, winning it sixteen times, with nine other appearances in the final.
 Their most recent win was in the 2019 final.
 All six of their most recent Test players have played for them in the Cricketer Cup - Colin Cowdrey, Roger Prideaux, Chris Cowdrey, Richard Ellison, Ed Smith and Zak Crawley.
-Not too far behind them are the Old Malvernians with ten wins and six other final appearances.
-They have also benefited from a steady supply of first-class cricketers and have been the most successful team in the last decade, with triumphs in 2010, 2015 and 2016.
-Of the newer sides Old Cranleighans have had the most success, winning the competition in 2014 and 2018.
-Oundle Rovers, Charterhouse Friars, Shrewsbury Saracens and Old Wykehamists have each won the cup three times.
-There have been only eight other winners in the history of the competition, and a further eight have reached at least one final, Harrow Wanderers having the melancholy record of losing all five finals in which they have been involved.
+Not too far behind them are the Old Malvernians with eleven wins and six other final appearances, their last win in 2023.
+More recently other teams have come through to challenge them and the last eight finals at Arundel have seen seven different winners, only Bradfield Waifs winning twice in this period.
+Other recent winners include Old Wellingtonians, Old Cranleighans, Old Millfieldians and in 2025 Old Bedfordians for the first time.
+The pandemic saw the Cricketeer Cup cancelled for the first time in its history in 2020.

 OCCC-v-Brad-CC_35232019_19-06-30_11_382018.jpg

-Many people have given freely of their time to ensure that the Cricketer Cup runs smoothly.
+Many people have given freely of their time to ensure that the Cricketer Cup prospers.
 Once ‘The Cricketer’ relinquished control in 2003, it was Joe Ullman (Charterhouse Friars) and Frank Russell (Repton Pilgrims) who became joint secretaries and David Walsh (Marlborough Blues) continued as treasurer.
-Nick Syrett (Bradfield Waifs) became the first chairman and was succeeded by Tony Monteuuis (Old Tonbridgians) in 2007.
+Nick Syrett (Bradfield Waifs) became the first chairman and was succeeded by Tony Monteuuis (Old Tonbridgians) in 2007, and now by Tim Elliott (Oundle Rovers) since 2018.
 Rick Johnson (Old Cranleighans) became secretary in 2013, organising the anniversary dinner before handing over in 2017 to David Walsh, who relinquished the treasurership to Angus Pollock (Shrewsbury Saracens).
-Tim Elliott (Oundle Rovers) took over as chairman in 2018.
-Nick Pocock (Shrewsbury Saracens) is the current President, preceded by Anthony Winlaw (Harrow Wanderers), Joe Ullman (Charterhouse Friars) and George Chesterton (Old Malvernians).
+John Barclay (Eton Ramblers) is the current President, preceded by Nick Pocock (Shrewsbury Saracens), Anthony Winlaw (Harrow Wanderers), Joe Ullman (Charterhouse Friars) and George Chesterton (Old Malvernians).